 Student exchanges

-For other exchange programmes with Malaysian universities, check the institution's website to see what opportunities there are.
+For other exchange programmes with Malaysian universities, check the institution's website to see what opportunities there are for international students.

 Course fees